-Medicaid has different programs.
+Florida Medicaid has different programs.
 Mostly everyone is familiar with their health insurance program.
-But, for our purposes, we are concerned with applying for the Medicaid Institutional Care Program (ICP) which pays for some or all long-term care costs.
+But, for our purposes, we are concerned with applying for the Medicaid Institutional Care Program (ICP) or for Medicaid Home and Community Based Services (also known as the Medicaid Waiver Program) which pays for some or all long-term care costs.

-You will find the 18 page Medicaid-Eligibility Application Form.
-No law requires a Medicaid-planner to fill this out for you.
-However, the Medicaid application is long and complex.
-As a result, most people prefer to have a Medicaid-planning professional fill it out instead.
-This greatly increases the chance of your application will be error-free and that the Medicaid applicant will be approved for their Institutional Care Program benefits sooner.
+No law requires that you hire a professional to assist with the process.
+However, due to the challenging nature of the application, most people prefer to have a Medicaid-planning professional or elder law attorney fill it out instead.
+This greatly increases the chance that the application will be error-free and that you will be approved for your benefits much sooner.